Sustainsys/Saml2/docs/config-elements/service-certificates.rst

 =================================
 This is an **optional** child element of the :doc:`sustainsys.saml2 <sustainsys-saml2>` element.

-Specifies the certificate(s) that the service provider uses for encrypted assertions (and for signed requests, once that feature is added).
-If neither of those features are used, this element can be ommitted.
+Specifies the certificate(s) that the service provider uses for encrypted assertions and name identifiers (and for signed requests, once that feature is added).
+If none of those features are used, this element can be omitted.

 The public key(s) will be exposed in the metadata and the private key(s) will be used during decryption/signing.